-We are pleased to present to you this year's Water Quality Report for the City of Worcester.
+We are pleased to say that despite the challenges the last year has presented, we were able to successfully provide the same high quality of drinking water you have come to expect from Worcester.
+Here we present to you this year's Water Quality Report for the City of Worcester.
 The intent of this report is to inform you about your drinking water and provide you with all of the information available on Worcester's drinking water quality.
-This report is for the calendar year 2017.
+This report represents the calendar year 2020.